CNAG-Biomedical-Informatics/convert-pheno/docs/cdisc.md

 [CDISC](https://www.cdisc.org) has several [standards](https://www.cdisc.org/standards/data-exchange) for data exchange.
 From those, we accept as input [Operational Data Model (ODM)-XML](https://www.cdisc.org/standards/data-exchange/odm) it has become the [language of choice](https://en.wikipedia.org/wiki/Clinical_Data_Interchange_Standards_Consortium#ODM_and_EDC_integration) for representing case report form content in many electronic data capture (EDC) tools.

+!!!
+Abstract "About ODM-XML"
     ODM-XML is a vendor-neutral, platform-independent format for exchanging and archiving clinical and translational research data, along with their associated metadata, administrative data, reference data, and audit information.

 ## CDISC-ODM as input